cs-fullstack-master/javascript-concept-review-level-1/README.md

 ### 3. Multiplications table on demand

 Write a function that writes in the console or browser a multiplication table (in one column) of any number passed as parameter.
+Only go from 1 to 10 times the number passed in.

 ### 4. Calculations and Operators